ucnclab/ucnclab.github.io/_pages/about.md

 The Laboratory of Upconversion Luminescent Micro/Nanocrystals (Anming Li's Lab) was established and headed by Assoc.
 Prof. Dr. Anming Li.
 The scientific research of the Laboratory mainly focuses on controllable synthesis of micro/nanocrystals, lanthanide upconversion photoluminescence and photothermal conversion, and the underlying electronic transition pathways and energy transfer mechanisms.

-The research work in the laboratory is funded by some official grants (e.g., from the [National Natural Science Foundation of China](https://www.nsfc.gov.cn/english/site_1/index.html), the [Natural Science Foundation of Guangdong Province](http://gdstc.gd.gov.cn/), and the Fundamental Research Funds for the Central Universities ([Jinan University](https://www.jnu.edu.cn/)).)
+The research work in the laboratory is funded by some official grants (e.g., from the [National Natural Science Foundation of China](https://www.nsfc.gov.cn/english/site_1/index.html), the [Natural Science Foundation of Guangdong Province](http://gdstc.gd.gov.cn/), and the Fundamental Research Funds for the Central Universities - [Jinan University](https://www.jnu.edu.cn/).

 Scientific Equipments
 ------
-The laboratory has many scientific research equipments, which can be used for synthesis and characterization of optically functional nanocrystals or microcrystals.
+The laboratory has many scientific research equipments, which can be used for synthesis and characterization of optically functional micro/nanocrystals.

 * Zolix [OmniFluo-960](https://www.zolix.com.cn/en/prodcon_370_373_770.html) photoluminescence spectrometer